PetarB-WP/private-messages/README.md

-#Plugin for Wordpress - Private messages
+NPlugin for Wordpress - Private messages

 Send private messages to author of the post